 - flaky sea salt for finishing such as Maldon

-With a lightly oiled, sharp knife cut licorice longwise into 6, ½-inch strips.
+- With a lightly oiled, sharp knife cut licorice lengthwise into 6, ½-inch strips.
 Then cut crosswise into 6, 1 ½-inch strips.